project-chip/connectedhomeip/scripts/idl/README.md

   attribute access(read: manage, write: administer) int32u customAcl = 3;

-  // Attributes may be fabric-scoped as well by tagging them as `fabric`.
+  // Attributes may be fabric-scoped as well by tagging them as `fabric`. fabric readonly attribute int16u myFabricAttr = 22;
-  // Note this is different than fabric_scoped tag from commands, mainly due to
-  // desire of more parsing speed fabric readonly attribute int16u myFabricAttr = 22;
   fabric attribute(read: view, write: administer) int16u someFabricRWAttribute = 33;